Izad-Khast Castle

-The Izad Khast Castle is located in Izadkhast in the Fars Province, central Iran.
-The castle was built during the Sassanid Empire (224 to 651 AD) and functioned as fortified walled city on the ancient Silk Road that ran through central Iran.
+The Izad Khast Castle is located in Izadkhast in Fars province, Iran.
+The castle was built during the Sasanian era (224 to 651 AD) and functioned as a fortified walled city on the ancient Silk Road that ran through central Iran.
 It is the second largest adobe building in the world after Arg-e Bam.

-The castle is built on a high bedrock overlooking the Izadkhast valley.
+The castle was built on a high bedrock overlooking the Izadkhast valley.
 Inside the castle walls are many narrow alleyways and passages criss-crossing through centuries old tiny houses and buildings.

-The castle and surrounding Izadkhast complex has been nominated to the UNESCO World Heritage Tentative List on August 9, 2007 in the Cultural category.
+The castle and surrounding Izadkhast complex has been nominated to the UNESCO World Heritage Tentative List on 9 August 2007, in the Cultural category.

 Location

-The Izad-khast castle is located on the ancient Silk Road between Shiraz and Isfahan.
+The Izad-Khast castle is located on the ancient Silk Road between Shiraz and Isfahan.
 The site is in the middle of nowhere and surrounded by a desert land.
 But a high singular bedrock overlooking a valley was an ideal location for the development of a fortified desert city in the middle of nowhere.